StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ### Info proc mappings

+Virtual memory is a system in which the OS provides a process a continuous memory address space hiding all the details of physical memory.

-This command gives a high level view of the *virtual* memory layout of a program.
+`info proc mappings` gives a high level view of the *virtual memory* layout of a process.
 Code exists in the 'x' (executable) area.
 Normal data will be in the 'rw' (read/write) area.
 In this example the 'r' only area contains various internal structures for allowing the program to be relocated in physical memory.

 If during execution your program uses `malloc()`, then a heap will be created.
 And every program has a stack for storing local data, function parameters and return values for function calls.